-In Chapter 41, Section 1, of E. O. Wilson’s Life on Earth, read about the changes to Earth’s waterways brought about by humans.
-Ongoing monitoring of our water resources enables scientists to assess the current status and then track the extent of a problem — or the success of a solution — over time.
+In Chapter 41, Section 1 of E. O. Wilson’s Life on Earth, read about the changes to Earth's waterways brought about by humans.
+Ongoing monitoring of our water resources enables scientists to assess the current status and then track the extent of a problem — or the success of a solution — across time.

-The world’s renewable fresh water supply is dwindling as increasing amounts of water are diverted by agriculture and other human uses.
+The world’s renewable freshwater supply is dwindling as increasing amounts of water are diverted by agriculture and other human uses.
 Visit the World Water Monitoring Challenge website to learn how to get involved.
-Then use the Evernote app to list your ideas for planning, developing and promoting a water quality monitoring program for primary school children in your area.
+Then use the Evernote app to list your ideas for planning, developing, and promoting a water quality monitoring program for elementary school children in your area.